Erin Eife

 Punishment, surveillance, pretrial justice, courts

-Erin’s current book project (under contract with NYU Press) investigates pretrial release, surveillance, and the citizenship rights of people awaiting trial in Cook County.
-Drawing on courtroom observations and 58 in-depth interviews, she illustrates how people on pretrial release experience liminal punishment while they await adjudication.
-Her findings call into question the idea that all people are truly innocent until proven guilty.
+Erin’s current book project (under contract with NYU Press) investigates pretrial release, surveillance, and the citizenship rights of people awaiting adjudication in Cook County, Illinois.
+Drawing on courtroom observations and 58 in-depth interviews, she illustrates how people on pretrial release experience liminal punishment, calling into question the idea that all people are truly innocent until proven guilty.

 Other projects also interrogate the connections between inequality and pretrial surveillance.
-First, she recently completed data collection on pretrial decision-making in two rural counties in the Midwest to better understand the impact of race, space, and type of criminalized behavior in the courtroom.
+First, during her time as an NSF Fellow, she completed data collection in two rural counties in the Midwest to better understand the impact of race, space, and type of criminalized behavior in the courtroom.
 Second, she is currently examining the health effects of being charged with a crime to examine whether surveillance functions as a social determinant of health, with an eye towards promoting health equity.
+Finally, as a part of the Jail Justice Initiative, Erin studies the role of jails in the broader context of the US criminal-legal system.

 Her research has been supported by the National Science Foundation, the National Institutes of Health, ACLS/Mellon Foundation, and the Social Science Research Council.
-Some of her work can be found in Social Problems, Punishment & Society, Law & Social Inquiry, Social Currents, and the Journal of Aggression, Maltreatment, and Trauma.
+Some of her work can be found in Social Problems, Punishment & Society, Journal of Criminal Justice, Law & Social Inquiry, Social Currents, and the Journal of Aggression, Maltreatment, and Trauma.

 Selected Publications

 Umamaheswar, Janani, Peyton Frye, Erin Eife, and Sydney Ingel.
-Forthcoming.
+2025.
 “Pretrial processing and the making of incipient carceral citizens.”
 Punishment & Society.

 Eife, Erin.
 2025.
 “Liminal Punishment and the Specter of Jail.”
 Social Problems.